BehbudSh/nginx-ingress/README.md

 You must have an ingress controller to satisfy an Ingress.
 Only creating an Ingress resource has no effect.
 You may need to deploy an Ingress controller such as ingress-nginx.
-The installation manifests are located in the deployments folder.
+The installation manifests are located in the BehbudSh/nginx-ingress repository.
 In the steps below we assume that you will be running the commands from that folder.
 Let’s start to install our ingress-controller, assuming you have Kubernetes cluster.

 1. Create a service account for the Ingress controller: